Barnett

 The present invention relates to a method for reduction of

-invention relates to a method for reduction of pollution emitted
+the invention relates to a method for reduction of pollution

-from combustion chambers as in diesel and gasoline engines in
+emitted from combustion chambers as in diesel and gasoline

-motor vehicles and chambers in which combustion of gaseous, liquid
+engines in motor vehicles and chambers in which combustion of

-and/or solid fuel takes place.
-The reduction of pollution is
+gaseous, liquid and/or solid fuel takes place.
+The reduction of

-achieved by rhodium, platinum and rhenium as catalysts.
+pollution is achieved by rhodium, platinum and rhenium as

 It is well established that the major pollutants produced by

-ways by using platinum-group catalysts but the results were only
+various ways by using platinum-group catalysts but the results

-partially successful.
-In addition rhenium was used in order to
+were only partially successful.
+In addition rhenium was used in

-increase the octane number in gasoline instead of using lead.
+order to increase the octane number in gasoline instead of using

-CO decreased but at the same time NO.sub.x increased, the latter
+and CO decreased but at the same time NO.sub.x increased, the

-being an undesirable result.
-On the other hand, if the combustion
+latter being an undesirable result.
+On the other hand, if the

-temperature is decreased, the NO.sub.x indeed drops, but the
+combustion temperature is decreased, the NO.sub.x indeed drops,

-amount of soot and CO increases, and simultaneously the efficiency
+but the amount of soot and CO increases, and simultaneously the

-undesired carbon and the CO to CO.sub.2 in combustion chambers.
+the undesired carbon and the CO to CO.sub.2 in combustion

-entire Platinum group for oxidation purposes, but refers primarily
+use of the entire Platinum group for oxidation purposes, but

 However, the problem remained as to how to reduce the NO.sub.x